 After about 15 minutes, once the needle holes have closed up, I apply some COSRX BHA Blackhead Power Liquid again.
 (If I'm not needling, I do this straight after the P50.)
-For my last two routines, I was using the salicylic acid pads from First Aid Beauty or B. Kamins at night, but I've come to the conclusion that the COSRX works better for me.
+For my last two routines, I was using the salicylic acid pads from First Aid Beauty and B. Kamins at night, but I've come to the conclusion that the COSRX works better for me.
 I think it might be the penetration enhancer!

 9. Eye Cream:

 The only Drunk Elephant product I stuck with after my test was the C-Tango Multivitamin Eye Cream, which I recently purchased.
 What I like about this is that it's creamy, yet fast-absorbing, and it hasn't irritated my eye area so far.
 Plus, there's a good amount of vitamin C derivatives in here for brightening.

 Then, I need to wait about 20 to 30 minutes before I apply my final skin step, A313 Vitamin A Pommade (reviewed here).
 So, usually this happens from bed!
 This is still my favourite retinoid—especially after giving it up for a week to test out A-Passioni, which gave me the cystic acne from hell.
 Even though A313 is greasier, it's far less comedogenic, and I love how strong it is!

 Last but not least, I always use Lanolips 101 Ointment Multipurpose Superbalm, a pure lanolin balm, to keep my lips nourished and free from chapping.
 It also works great on dry cuticles!